 School Based Programs Guidelines

-Carolyn Foundation only funds programs in middle schools closing the gap for low-income students in Minneapolis.
-These schools can be found in the Minneapolis School Finder, and are listed below.
+Carolyn Foundation only funds programs in Great MN Schools’ Portfolio and Partner middle schools committed to closing the gap for low-income students in Minneapolis.

 We are committed to partnering with schools that provide quality education for BIPOC students and those receiving free and reduced lunch (FRL).
 We know that the benefits of additional programs and resources in these schools will be used wisely and support a high-quality education system.
 We also know that enrichment and after-school programs sometimes unwittingly draw families to schools that are failing these students, creating a harmful unintended consequence.